 TO PREPARE AFTER FREEZING:

-Remove from the freezer and put in the refrigerator overnight because it is a pretty solid mass and will take longer to defrost.
-The night of serving - Put all in a large saucepan and heat through.
+Remove your vegan pumpkin soup from the freezer and put in the refrigerator overnight because it is a pretty solid mass and will take longer to defrost.
+The night of serving – Put all in a large saucepan and heat through.
 Ready to serve.

-Another soup I made using Silk milk is a recipe that would be great any time of the year.
+Another soup I made using a dairy-free milk base is a recipe that would be great any time of the year.
 It is Broccoli Potato Soup and fills you up as much as it warms you up.